vercel/ncc/readme.md

   // when outputting a sourcemap, automatically include
   // source-map-support in the output file (increases output by 32kB).
-  sourceMapRegister: true, // default watch = false, // default
+  sourceMapRegister: true, // default
+  watch: false, // default
-  v8cache = false, // default
+  v8cache: false, // default
-  quiet = false // default
+  quiet: false // default
 }).then(({ code, map, assets }) => {
   console.log(code);
   // Assets is an object of asset file names to { source, permissions, symlinks }